ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 Install SimRunner and configure it to simulate the load based on your current database metrics, and then create a configuration file for SimRunner that mimics your current workload.

+## Step 3: Estimating Resource Requirements

+### CPU and Memory
+- Use the metrics collected from your current database to estimate the CPU and memory requirements.
+Ensure to account for peak usage.
+- Perform benchmarking using YCSB and SimRunner to see how MongoDB handles your workload.
+Adjust the configurations to achieve optimal performance.

+### Disk I/O and Storage
+- MongoDB's storage engine (WiredTiger by default) is designed to handle high IOPS efficiently.
+Compare the IOPS requirements with the results from your benchmarks.
+- Consider the total data size and the rate of growth to estimate the storage requirements.
+MongoDB compresses data, so account for the compression ratio when sizing storage.

+## Step 4: Configuring Your MongoDB Cluster

+## Step 5: Testing and Validation

+### Performance Testing
+- Run performance tests using YCSB and SimRunner on your MongoDB cluster.
+- Monitor the performance and adjust the cluster size and configurations as needed.

+### Validation
+- Validate that your application performs as expected with MongoDB.
+- Ensure that all functionalities are working correctly and that the performance meets your requirements.

 ## We want your feedback!